Discover Kitulo National Park

 15th June to 30th Oct, 15th Dec to 10th Jan

-An action-filled season to witness the great wildebeest migration and crossings in Kenya is during this season.
+An action-filled season to witness the great wildebeest migration and crossings in Tanzania is during this season.

 In case you are looking for the best adventures, then this is the best fit for you

-How to get to Kitulo National Park
+How to Get to Kitulo National Park

 Kitulo national park is accessible from Mbeya town via two roads.
 Chimala road which is 110 kilometers away and Isyonje road which is 70 kilometers away.